NormXU/NormXU.github.io/_posts/2023-08-09-Rethinking-Rotary-Position-Embedding.md

 ### TL;DR

-- Interprets RoPE from the perspective of a β-based encoding.
+- Interpret RoPE from the perspective of a β-based encoding.
-- Introduces recent developments in the open-source community regarding long contexts.
+- Introduce recent developments in the open-source community regarding long contexts.
 - Some approaches, such as NTK-aware Scale RoPE, can extend context length without fine-tuning.

 ## RoPE is a β-based encoding